BetterAndroid/PanguText/docs-source/src/en/library/android.md

 You can use `PanguTextPatcher` to patch existing `View` or `ViewGroup` instances.

-Patch the entire root layout, and `PanguTextPatcher` will automatically patch all `TextView` or its subclasses under the root layout.
+Patch the entire root layout, and `PanguTextPatcher` will automatically patch all `TextView` instances or their subclasses under the root layout.

 > The following example